 Written by Catherine Clulow

 So I bet you’ve heard of Kirstenbosch right?
-And perhaps the garden(s) in your region, but many folk are not aware that there are in fact 10 National Botanical Gardens managed by BotSoc’s partner the South African National Biodiversity Institute (SANBI).
-Each garden gem offers something uniquely special and each and every one is well worth a visit.
-What’s more, as a BotSoc member, you are afforded the benefit of free entrance into all 10 gardens (with presentation of your valid BotSoc membership card), so what’s stopping you – head on out and explore!
-Each garden offers endless opportunities of learning, enjoying and engaging in nature.
+And perhaps the garden(s) in your region, but many people are not aware that there are in fact 10 National Botanical Gardens managed by BotSoc’s partner the South African National Biodiversity Institute (SANBI).
+Each garden gem offers something special and each and every one is well worth a visit.
+What’s more, as a BotSoc member, you are afforded the benefit of free entrance into all 10 gardens (with presentation of your valid BotSoc membership card), so head on out and explore.
+Each garden offers endless opportunities of learning, enjoying and engaging with nature.

-Here’s a sneak peek at the 10 SANBI National Botanical Gardens (NBGs) – find out where they are and what they offer and pop in to explore and enjoy them when next you travel that way.
+Here’s a sneak peek at the 10 SANBI National Botanical Gardens (NBGs): Find out where they are and what they offer and pop in to explore and enjoy them when you are next in the area.

 On the fringes of Bloemfontein this garden extends between picturesque dolerite koppies.
 An experience not to be missed.

 Take your time to enjoy the array of flora and fauna that call Hantam National Botanical Garden home.
-The first national botanical garden in the northern Cape.
+The first National Botanic Garden in the Northern Cape.

 3. Harold Porter NBG – Betty’s Bay

 Situated in the heart of the coastal fynbos where the flora is at its richest, extending from mountain slopes to the coastal dunes of the Overstrand district, this garden is renowned for their waterfalls and amber pools.
 The inspiration behind the gold medal-winning RHS Chelsea Flower Show this year.

 4. Karoo Desert NBG – Worcester